lukefisher03/obsidian-vault/COMP-E VAULT.md

 - Teaching

-*HACKER NEWS IS COOL* - Good resources for niche blogs and possibly more reputable information.
+*HACKER NEWS IS COOL* - Good resources for niche blogs and possibly more reputable information?

 ## Coming up with projects?